You are here

 Each junior has a 2 hour session each weekend (10, 12 or 2pm Saturday or Sunday).
 This session is based on an approximate ratio of six juniors per coach.

 The session time is the same each week (you have a set session time), but from time to time we may feel it appropriate to move youngsters into different time slots, and we will discuss this with you.
-As a general rule, the following applies:
+From September 2017, the following will apply:

 Saturday 12-2: J12 and J13 boys

 There is also a weekly indoor session for the entire squad.
-This takes place in term time from 6-8pm on Thursdays at Cheney School in Headington, and all juniors are strongly encouraged to attend.
+This takes place in term time from 6-8pm on Thursdays at a location to be confirmed, and all juniors are strongly encouraged to attend.

 The High Performance (HP) squad do additional weekend sessions and also Wednesday and Friday afternoons.